sanjjiiev/ResearchVault/README.md

 2. **Faculty:** Login (after promoting the user).
 Click "Submit Review" on a paper.
 Fill out the score and comments.
 3. **Admin:** Login (after promoting the user).
 Click "Read Reviews" to see the faculty feedback.
 Click "Accept" or "Reject" to finalize the paper.

-## License

-This project is open-source and available for educational purposes.
+This project is available for educational purposes.